Jessicavazm/JessicaVaz_T3A1/README.md

 # Q2
 Quality aspects ensure the quality of a software, how functional and well-structured the application is.
 Every software should aim to incorporate the quality aspects in order to deliver a better user experience.
-Softwares can be measured based on a group of aspects or on a singular aspect.
+Software can be measured based on a group of aspects or on a singular aspect.

 Some of the most important aspects are listed bellow with a brief description on each of them:

 #### Usability
 User usability is a very important aspect, as it determines the overall software success.
-Softwares should be easy to navigate, preferably it should not require much training and it should require the minimum amount of clicks to perform a task.
+A software should be easy to navigate, preferably it should not require much training, and it should require the minimum amount of clicks to perform a task.

-Another very important aspect is that softwares should consider and accommodate users with different disabilities.
-Ways to ensure this aspect is successful is collecting user stories, having an user product owner in place and ensuring designs are visually appealing and engaging without overwhelming the users.
+Another very important aspect is that a software should consider and accommodate users with different disabilities.
+Ways to ensure this aspect is successful is collecting user stories, having a user product owner in place and ensuring designs are visually appealing and engaging without overwhelming the users.

 #### Functionality
 Software functionality is another very important aspect as the software should be able to perform the intended functions and offer the users all the functions needed to perform a specific task.
 Software developers are responsible for the software functionalities.